BytecodeAgency/Bytecode-React-CLI/README.md

 ## Usage

-You can use the CLI by adding the command to your `package.json` script section.
+You can use the CLI by adding the command to your `package.json` script section: `"bcr": "./node_modules/bytecode-react-cli/bin/cli.js"`.

 Before you can use the CLI tool, add a `.bcr-config.js` file, f.e.: